thomnico/kitt-ai-monorepo/packages/ui-components/PRD.md

 ## Executive Summary

 The KITT UI Components module is a critical part of the KITT Framework, providing a comprehensive set of reusable, accessible, and customizable user interface elements tailored for voice-driven and AI-powered applications.
 Designed for cross-platform compatibility across Android and iOS, these components ensure a consistent look and feel while optimizing for automotive and industrial environments.
 This module serves as a foundational library for developers to build intuitive and visually cohesive interfaces within the KITT ecosystem.
+It supports the framework's "offline-first" approach, which relies on data local to the device with download and synchronization possible when a network is available, ensuring UI components function seamlessly without network dependency.

 **Key Features:**